Ukraine crisis has far-reaching implications, says University of Tulsa professor

 That, then, leads to the question of to what extent the U.S. and its allies will go to prevent Russia from regaining its empire, even as Russian forces march into eastern Ukraine.

-"The West, I think, is making a bet that staggered sanctions are going to cost less than the costs of a resurgent Russian empire," Peters said.
-"For us, the bet is that if you can freeze Russian capital, ... you can exert pressure on the circles that are pushing Putin to do this."
+"The West, I think, is making a bet that staggered sanctions are going to cost less than the costs of a resurgent Russian empire," Peters said Wednesday afternoon, just hours before Russia began sending rockets into targets across Ukraine.
+"For us, the bet is that if you can freeze Russian capital, … you can exert pressure on the circles that are pushing Putin to do this."

 Peters' list of titles includes chair of media studies and an affiliation with TU's School of Cyber Studies.
 He was also director of Russian studies at the university.

-Peters lived and studied for several years during the late 1990s and early 2000s in Russia and Ukraine, and he has some definite ideas about the current situation.
+Peters lived and studied in Russia and Ukraine for several years during the late 1990s and early 2000s, and he has some definite ideas about the current situation.
 The two countries may be a long way from Oklahoma, but Peters said there are more reasons than fuel and oil and gas prices to care about what happens there.

 "Ukraine is an independent country," he said.
 "It has the right to self-determination. … It's a country, and it's having its sovereign territory invaded."